-One of the staple paper planes of my childhood, the Gnat, I’ve already covered in detailed folding instructions, but I think there are varying ways to learn origami and paper folding.
+One of the staple paper planes of my childhood, the Gnat, I’ve already covered in detailed folding instructions, but I think there are varying ways to learn origami, paper folding and how to make a paper airplane.
 I think the flow of the process of folding something and seeing it as a continuous thing rather than a series of very separate steps does help understand it more.

 There’s that and the fact that I personally have always liked having something I can download and keep on my computer for future reference.
 So I present the folding instructions for the Gnat paper plane in both static infographic and animated GIF.
 Both are a bit on the heavy side, because of how much information they pack in, but I do hope you enjoy them and share them as you see fit.